790gradml/gradML/supervised/learnability_and_vc.md

 We first release the realizability assumption.
-By No-Free-Lunch (NFL) theorem, we know that no learner is guaranteed to match the Bayes classifier in general, as there's always an adversarial distribution that can be constructed on which our learner fails while another may succeed.
-Thus, if the realizability does not hold, we don't have the hope of satisfying $L_{\mathbb{P}} \leq \epsilon$.
+By No-Free-Lunch (NFL) theorem, we know that no learner is guaranteed to match the Bayes classifier in general, as there’s always an adversarial distribution that can be constructed on which our learner fails while another may succeed.
+Thus, if the realizability does not hold, we don’t have the hope of satisfying $L_{\mathbb{P}} \leq \epsilon$.
 We now can only weaken our aim, and see if we can at least come $\epsilon-$ close to the best possible classifier within our hypothesis class with high